frederic-perez/AmE-dictionary/data/dictionary.md

 __rubble__ _n_ :two::hammer:
 __rube__ _n informal_ :two: A person who is not very intelligent or interested in culture. _Syn_ bumpkin, chawbacon, hayseed, hick, yahoo, yokel
 __Rubenesque__ _adj_
+__rubicund__ _adj_ Inclined to a healthy reddish color often associated with outdoor life. _Syn_ ruddy, sanguine, florid _“Please your honor,” answered the drum-major, whose rubicund visage had lost all its color, “the fault is none of mine.”_
 __rucksack__ _n_ :three: A knapsack.
 __ruckus__ _n_ :five::hammer: _The comment caused a ruckus._
 __ructions__ _n_